vidyagames998/vidyagames998.github.io/totk/gear.md

 - Fast Travel to Rasitakiwak, go to Tarry Town to North, shop can unfuse items
 - Unrepairable items can be repaired when fused to repairable items
 - You can save farm.
 Find an octorock, save, upgrade and reload if you don't get an upgrade you want.
 I'm not a fan of save farming.
+- The bow can be upgraded from 3x to 5x.
+- There is a silver upgrade, then a gold upgrade for each upgradable weapon, requiring two octorocks to get the most of an item

 ## Learn to farm healing items
 - Fast Travel to Hyrule Field Skyview, cannon up, fly north west to sonapan shrine on mountain